hobbes7878/data-driven-journalism/week-4---feb-8.md

 They were designed to create image perfect versions of documents, but making them perfectly readable for humans also means machines don't understand them.
 Excel can't read them; you can't load the data they contain into a database.

+Whenever you request data, specifically ask for your data in a machine-readable format like a spreadsheet so that you don't get the data in PDF format.

 #### PDF Extraction

 Tools like [Tabula](http://tabula.technology/) or services like [CometDocs](http://www.cometdocs.com/) are generally what's required to extract data from a PDF into something more structured like an Excel file or CSV.